fbpx

 Terminal value is the expected value of the startup on a specific date in the future, while the harvest year is the year that an investor will exit the startup.
 The Industry P/E ratio is the stock price-to-earnings ratio.

-Step 1: Calculating terminal value
+Calculating the terminal value

-1: Find the following figures:
+Find the following figures:

 • Projected revenue in the harvest year